List of works by Banksy that have been damaged or destroyed: Better Out Than In

 As a result of the continued defacement, fans have been rushing to the sites of the installments as soon as they are announced.
 A group of men took advantage of this and threatened to deface a stencil painting of a beaver in East New York, charging money for people to take photographs.
 The continued defacement has prompted some to take matters into their own hands by guarding the works, others restoring them once defaced.
 Property owners have also gone to some measures to protect the art, including hiring 24-hour guards and installing roll down gates that cover the art.

-Girl with Balloon transformed into Love is in the Bin
+Girl with Balloon transformed into Love Is in the Bin

-Girl with Balloon, a framed art piece, was sold for $1.4 million at a Sotheby's auction in London on 5 October 2018.
+A framed copy of Girl with Balloon was sold for $1.4 million at a Sotheby's auction in London on 5 October 2018.
 Immediately after the auction ended, a mechanism hidden in the frame was triggered by remote control and partially shredded the piece.
-Banksy later explained that he had built the shredder into the painting several years before it went up for auction, and named the new artwork created by the shredding Love is in the Bin.
+Banksy later explained that he had built the shredder into the painting several years before it went up for auction, and named the new artwork created by the shredding Love Is in the Bin.